-Computer Labs
+Computer Labs Academics Catalog

 There are many computer labs at BFIT that are used for both 'hands-on' classrooms and for individual academic work.
 When they are not being used for classes, students are free to use them for academic work.
 These labs are located in the Union Building (rooms 208, 301, 302, 305, and 306).
 Please do not enter a lab for individual computer use when a class is in session.
-Other computer spaces at the college include the Library, Academic Success Center, and the Mazzola Computer Lab.
+Other computer spaces at the college include the Library and theAcademic Success Center.
 No food and drinks are permitted in computer labs or spaces at any time.